The Frog Princess: Czech Republic

 In a Czech variant translated by Jeremiah Curtin, The Mouse-Hole, and the Underground Kingdom, prince Yarmil and his brothers are to seek wives and bring to the king their presents in a year and a day.
 Yarmil and his brothers shoot arrow to decide their fates, Yarmil's falls into a mouse-hole.
 The prince enters the mouse hole, finds a splendid castle and an ugly toad he must bathe for a year and a day.
-When the date is through, he returns to his father with the toad's magnificent present: a casket with a small mirror inside.
+When the time is up, he returns to his father with the toad's magnificent present: a casket with a small mirror inside.
 This repeats two more times: on the second year, Yarmil brings the princess's portrait and on the third year the princess herself.
 She reveals she was the toad, changed into amphibian form by an evil wizard, and that Yarmil helped her break this curse, on the condition that he must never reveal her cursed state to anyone, specially to his mother.
 He breaks this prohibition one night and she disappears.
 Yarmil, then, goes on a quest for her all the way to the glass mountain (tale type ATU 400, "The Quest for the Lost Wife").

 Ukraine

 In a Ukrainian variant collected by M. Dragomanov, titled "Жена-жаба" ("The Frog Wife" or "The Frog Woman"), a king shoots three bullets to three different locations, the youngest son follows and finds a frog.
 He marries it and discovers it is a beautiful princess.
 After he burns the frog skin, she disappears, and the prince must seek her.

 In another Ukrainian variant, the Frog Princess is a maiden named Maria, daughter of the Sea Tsar and cursed into frog form.
 The tale begins much the same: the three arrows, the marriage between human prince and frog and the three tasks.
 When the human tsar announces a grand ball to which his sons and his wives are invited, Maria takes off her frog skin to appear as human.
 While she is in the tsar's ballroom, her husband hurries back home and burns the frog skin.
-When she comes home, she reveals the prince her cursed state would soon be over, says he needs to find Baba Yaga in a remote kingdom, and vanishes from sight in the form of a cuckoo.
+When she comes home, she reveals to the prince that her cursed state would soon have been at an end, says he needs to find Baba Yaga in a remote kingdom, and vanishes from sight in the form of a cuckoo.
 The tale continues as tale type ATU 313, "The Magical Flight", like the Russian tale of The Sea Tsar and Vasilisa the Wise.